weareunderdesign/weareunder.design/under.md

 | behance | behance.net/weareunder |
 | product hunt | [https://www.producthunt.com/products/rnbw-dev](https://www.producthunt.com/products/rnbw-dev) |

-### talk the talk
+### voice

 at under, our tone of voice and writing style is like that friend who always knows what to say.

-* approachable af: we talk like real humans, not robots or boring corporate drones.
-* authentic to the core: we're genuine, passionate, and not afraid to show it.
-* inspiring as heck: we light fires under feet and spark imaginations.
-* share the real stuff from your life. the messier, the better.
-* write like you're chatting with friends. be real, be helpful, be chill.
-* live life, then write about it. stories from experience resonate more than made-up scenarios.
-* emotion is your superpower. make people feel something, seriously\!
-* be positive \- always use positive words or phrases. say what something is, not what it isn't. example: instead of "under isn't just a company \- it's a movement", try "under is a…"
-* share, don't sell. we're about experiences, not transactions.
+* approachable: talk like real humans - builds trust and connection with readers
+* authentic: be genuine and passionate - people can spot fake from miles away
+* inspiring: spark imagination - motivation drives action and engagement
+* share real stories: personal experiences resonate - authenticity creates impact
+* write conversationally: friendly tone helps information stick
+* show emotion: feelings create memorable content - facts tell, emotions sell
+* stay positive: focus on possibilities - negativity pushes readers away
+* experience over sales: build relationships first - sales follow naturally
-* keep it simple. short sentences pack a punch.
+* keep it simple: short sentences win - complexity loses readers
-* channel your inner hemingway. if it's complicated, it's probably not ready.
-* rewrite until a 5th grader gets it. your readers will thank you.
+* write clearly: if a kid can't understand it, simplify - clarity is king
-* less is more. make it skimmable. people are busy (including us).
+* make it skimmable: busy readers need quick value - structure matters
-* commas and periods are your besties. forget the rest.
-* write everything in lowercase. it's our jam. it's approachable and distinctive.
-* keep it visual. let the images and designs speak for themselves.
-* embrace minimalism in stories. clean, tight visuals make a stronger impact than cluttered designs.
-* quality over quantity. fewer, more impactful visuals trump numerous mediocre posts.
+* minimal punctuation: periods and commas only - keeps flow natural
+* use lowercase: our signature style - stands out while staying approachable
+* strong visuals: images communicate faster than words
+* quality focus: fewer, better posts beat quantity - respect attention spans
-* share others' stories authentically. repost and amplify without adding our own text or elements.
+* share authentically: amplify others without editing - builds community
-* think like a visionary. channel the mindset of innovators like neri oxman \- bold, clean, and forward-thinking.
-* be unpredictable. predictable writing fades into the background.
-* headlines are your invitation. make 'em intriguing, make 'em curious.
-* start with a bang. grab attention from word one.
-* sprinkle powerful words throughout your stories.
-* structure is key. use sub-headlines, keep paragraphs short, make it flow.
-* speak from experience, not from a pedestal. we're all learners here.
-* suggest, don't command. inspiration comes from possibility, not authority.
+* be bold: innovation needs courage - mediocrity is forgettable
+* compelling headlines: intrigue readers from the start
+* strong openings: hook attention immediately - first impressions count
+* powerful words: choose language that moves people
+* clear structure: organized thoughts are easier to follow
+* peer voice: teach through sharing - nobody likes being lectured
+* suggest don't command: inspiration beats instruction - trust readers' judgment

 # culture

 where creativity thrives and innovation flourishes...
 at under, we've cultivated an environment that seamlessly blends the excitement of a startup with the focus of a creative powerhouse. our workspace is a dynamic fusion of productivity and playfulness, where groundbreaking ideas are born and nurtured.

-* we embrace the chaos of remote work \- our partners spans the globe like a digital octopus. find your groove, respect time zones, and your home office setup.
+* we embrace the chaos of remote work - our partners spans the globe like a digital octopus. find your groove, respect time zones, and your home office setup.
-* four-day sprint madness \- we work monday to thursday, 9am-6pm. but hey, if inspiration strikes at 3am on a tuesday, who are we to judge? do your best work when you're at your best.
+* four-day sprint madness - we work monday to thursday, 9am-6pm. but hey, if inspiration strikes at 3am on a tuesday, who are we to judge? do your best work when you're at your best.
 * communicate and stay active, ask questions, share your crazy ideas. we're all ears (and eyes, in this case).
-* feedback: give it, take it, love it \- we thrive on feedback like plants thrive on sunlight. be open, be honest, be kind. remember: iteration is the mother of innovation (or something like that).
+* feedback: give it, take it, love it - we thrive on feedback like plants thrive on sunlight. be open, be honest, be kind. remember: iteration is the mother of innovation (or something like that).
-* stay inspired, stay weird \- take time to explore new ideas, experiment, and share what makes your creative juices flow. the weirder, the better.
+* stay inspired, stay weird - take time to explore new ideas, experiment, and share what makes your creative juices flow. the weirder, the better.

-# make. tell. sell. bell. scale
+# launch by lunch

 a foolproof, fast-track go-to-market checklist for launching products and services.
 launching a product is like throwing the party of the century – you need the right mix of hype, substance, and a dash of insanity.
-we follow a "make. tell. sell. bell. scale" method \- means we don't sell what we can't make. we don't produce what we can't sell.
+we follow a "make. tell. sell. bell. scale" method - means we don't sell what we can't make. we don't produce what we can't sell.
 every product starts with a prototype—designed, tested, and validated. only after sales cover design costs do we scale. no waste. no guesswork. just smart, strategic launches.

 here's our recipe:

-### 1\. make (v0)
+### 1\. make

 innovate → design something impossible to ignore. if it's not bold, it's not worth making.
 break it down → prototype, refine, and define every spec before selling.
 lead the conversation → publish unique insights, trends, and future predictions.

-### 2\. tell (v0.1)
+### 2\. tell

 craft the narrative → part manifesto, part magic—make people believe.
 compelling messaging, and storytelling that sticks.
 visuals that pop → stand out. make it so eye-catching, people can't look away. strong visuals.

-### 3\. sell (fomo)
+### 3\. sell

 fomo effect → build anticipation → tease, intrigue, and excite before launch. create exclusivity—make it look like everyone wants in.
 exclusive access initiatives → offer beta programs or invite-only opportunities.